 What causes the Housing Crisis in the UK, is there a solution and what does the future hold?

-No wonder there’s a housing crisis in the UK; housing stock is already critically low, and with the population growing quickly, the situation is only going to get worse.
-It is estimated that the UK needs to build an extra quarter of a million homes in order to alleviate the issue, but the current rate of housebuilding falls well short of this target.
+No wonder there’s a housing crisis in the UK; housing stock is already critically low, and with the population snowballing, the situation will only worsen.
+The UK needs to build an extra quarter of a million homes to alleviate the issue, but the current rate of housebuilding falls well short of this target.
 Tragically, more than 200,000 homes in England alone lie empty, and there is no government plan to utilise them.

 Why is this happening?
 And what — if anything — can be done to solve the UK’s housing crisis?